What you’ll learn to do: Discuss different components and types of epigenetic gene regulation

 Which of the following are involved in post-transcriptional control?

 - control of RNA stability

 - all of the above

-Binding of an RNA binding protein will ________ the stability of the RNA molecule.
+Binding of a miRNAs will ________ the stability of the RNA molecule.

 - neither increase nor decrease

 Answer the question(s) below to see how well you understand the topics covered in the previous section.
 This short quiz does not count toward your grade in the class, and you can retake it an unlimited number of times.